 In this view it is not an individual body but the sexuality-assemblage that is productive of all phenomena associated with the physical and social manifestations of sex and sexuality, including the norms and values that produce culturally-specific versions of ‘sexual citizenship’.
 Sexuality is ‘an impersonal affective flow within assemblages of bodies, things, ideas and social institutions, which produces sexual (and other) capacities in bodies’ (Fox and Alldred, 2013: 769) – capacities to do, feel and desire.
-We will now swiftly consider the conceptual framework required to establish this materialist perspective on the sexuality-assemblage.
+We will now swiftly consider the conceptual framework required to establish this materialist perspective on the sexuality-assemblage, with specific reference to teen pregnancy and parenting.

 First, the sexuality-assemblage asserts the fundamental relationality of all matter: bodies, things and social formations gain their apparent ‘is-ness’ only when in relation.
 Rather than taking the body or thing or the social organisation as a pre-existing unit of analysis, we look instead at the fluctuating assemblages that coalesce to produce both events and the apparent reality of the relations that they comprise.
-For example, .
+For example, an event such as a teenage conception assembles not just the two parenting bodies but also relations that may include sexualised media, alcohol, social spaces, sexualities-educators and classes, contraceptive devices and techniques, mobile phones, family and friends, health professionals and so forth (Fox and Bale, 2017).
 As noted in the introduction, bodies and things do not possess fixed attributes (relations of interiority), but instead gain capacities as they assemble with other materialities (relations of exteriority).

 Second, a sexuality-assemblage must be analysed not in terms of human or other agency, but by considering the assembled relations’ ability to affect or be affected (Deleuze, 1988: 101).
-Within a sexuality-assemblage, human and non-human relations affect (and are affected by) each other to produce material effects, including sexual capacities and desires, sexual identities and the many ‘discourses’ on sexualities; these affects are qualitatively equivalent regardless of whether a relation is human or non-human.
+Within a sexuality-assemblage, human and non-human relations affect (and are affected by) each other to produce material effects, including sexual capacities and desires, sexual identities and the many ‘discourses’ on sexualities, reproduction, teenage pregnancy and so on; these affects are qualitatively equivalent regardless of whether a relation is human or non-human.
 Importantly for the study of sexuality, desire is itself an affect (rather than some essential quality of a body, no matter how culturally shaped), to the extent that it produces specific capacities to act or feel in a body or bodies, be it arousal, attraction, sexual activity, rejection or whatever.
 An assemblage’s ‘affect economy’ (Clough, 2004: 15) can be understood as the forces shifting bodies and other relations ‘from one mode to another, in terms of attention, arousal, interest, receptivity, stimulation, attentiveness, action, reaction, and inaction’.

+The affective micropolitics of sexualities

-This emphasis on affect economies and the changes they produce in relations and assemblages provides a dynamic focus for the micropolitical study of sexuality assemblages.
+This emphasis on affect economies and the changes they produce in relations and assemblages provides a dynamic focus for the micropolitical study of sexuality assemblages, including teenage pregnancy and parenting.
 We may ask what a body can do within its relational assemblage, what it cannot do, and what it can become.
 What sexual capacities might be produced in bodies by a particular assemblage of things, ideas, norms, policies and other bodies?
 Assemblage micropolitics, we suggest (Fox and Alldred, 2017: 32) can be explored in terms of two affective processes: ‘specification’ and ‘aggregation’ which we now summarise briefly.3.